Carnedd y Ddelw

-Carnedd y Ddelw is a summit in the Carneddau mountains in Wales, north-east of Foel-fras.
-It is the Nuttall top of Drum (Wales).
+Carnedd y Ddelw is a summit in the Carneddau mountains in north Wales, north-east of Foel-fras.
+It a former Nuttall top of Drum (Wales), having been resurveyed.

 Its eastern slopes are drained by the Afon Tafolog, a tributary of Afon Roe that flows through the village of Rowen before joining the River Conwy.
 It is also the final top on Carnedd Llewelyn's long northern spur.
-To the north-west is Tal y Fan, the most northerly 2000 foot tall mountain in the Carneddau and Wales.
+To the north-east is Tal y Fan, the most northerly 2000 foot tall mountain in the Carneddau and Wales.
 The summit has two large shelter cairns, hollowed out from a large Bronze Age burial cairn.